AndyOGo/stylelint-declaration-strict-value/README.md

 ##### Simple single keyword

-To ignore a single `keyword` for all properties simply use a `"string", like:
+To ignore a single `keyword` for all properties simply use a `"string"`, like:

 ```js
 // .stylelintrc